-Our Maths lessons adopt a four part structure of:
+Our Maths lessons structure

-- Anchor (Hook opportunity for exploration) - Guidance (Main teaching where teacher models examples) - Independent (Students have the opportunity to practice examples themselves independently) - Reflection and explanation and reasoning (opportunity to review learning and misconceptions plenaries, mini-plenaries)
+- Recap of prior learning where necessary - Fluency, number bonds, multiplication facts and arithmetic starters - Anchor (Hook opportunity for exploration) - Guidance (Main teaching where teacher models examples)

+- Independent (Students have the opportunity to practise examples themselves independently)

+- Reflection and explanation and reasoning (opportunity to review learning and misconceptions - plenaries, mini-plenaries)

 A heavy emphasis is placed on the C-P-A approach.
-Research in Learning from key theorists\ in education is heavily referred to in promoting students positive attribute to learning.
+Research in Learning from key theorists in education is heavily referred to in promoting students' positive attribute to learning.
 The following are fundamental in ensuring that such key aspects are being delivered daily in the classroom: